syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/PageRenderStarted and PageRenderCompleted event.md

 # PageRenderStarted and PageRenderCompleted event

-In Syncfusion PDF Viewer, `pageRenderStart` and `pageRenderCompleted` actions are events that occur during the rendering process of PDF documents.
+In Syncfusion PDF Viewer, `PageRenderStarted` and `pageRenderCompleted` actions are events that occur during the rendering process of PDF documents.

-**pageRenderStart**
+**PageRenderStarted**

-The `pageRenderStart` event is triggered when the rendering of a page in the PDF document begins.
+The `PageRenderStarted` event is triggered when the rendering of a page in the PDF document begins.
 This event provides developers with an opportunity to perform any necessary initialization or setup before the rendering of the page content commences.
 It can be utilized to prepare resources, set up rendering parameters, or execute any other actions required before the page rendering process starts.

 **pageRenderCompleted**